miriamheiss/miriam-blog/README.md

 I mainly struggled with the new Quarto YAML settings like `code-fold` and `code-tools` (I get these confused so often), and the spacing (why is it so hard?!).

 ![Screen Shot 2022-09-07 at 12 00 11 PM](https://user-images.githubusercontent.com/110204835/188925271-b09a8a4a-73ec-431f-8b51-30708426284e.png)

-The hardest thing was the dropdown menu for my project (once more, in YAML), but once I figured it out everything was fine.
-Learning how to use the terminal was also incredibly difficult.

 ---